Srujan0798/Rest-iN-U/Doxs/5 Opus All.md

 	@echo ""
 	@echo "Node:      $(shell node --version)"
 	@echo "pnpm:      $(shell pnpm --version)"
-Changelog Â· MD
+Changelog · MD
 Changelog
-All notable changes to the Dharma Realty platform will be documented in this file.
+All notable changes to the REST-iN-U platform will be documented in this file.
 The format is based on Keep a Changelog, and this project adheres to Semantic Versioning.
 Unreleased
 Added